bluthej/codebook/docs/zipf.md

 The Zipf project split into different sub-components.
 ```

 We'll create one module to compute the distribution of words, and another to fit Zipf's law.
 We will create tests for each of those two modules.
 We'll wrap the two modules as well as glue code inside a command line tool.
-Plotting will take place in jupyter notebook, which makes it easy to change plots interactively.
+Plotting will take place in a jupyter notebook, which makes it easy to change plots interactively.

 I encourage you to also have a look at the Python RSE github repo for an alternative implementation to examine the tradeoffs in different implementations.